310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

 **Fruit Tart (HAPPY)**
 <!--{% img /img/es/birthdaystory/es/kanata/fruittart.jpg %}-->
 {% bubble Kanata v2 %}
-there are a lot of fruits in different colors on this cake. it kind of looks like ryuseitai, doesn't it? ehehe…♪
+there are a lot of fruits in different colors on this cake. it kind of looks like ryuseitai, doesn't it? ufufu…♪
 {% endbubble %}

 **Shortcake (GOOD)**